 Cisco SD-WAN Edge Platform

-Lately, Cisco Catalyst 8000 is announced as a new Cisco SD-WAN edge platform which can drives many new features and delivers SD-WAN success.
+Lately, Cisco Catalyst 8000 edge platforms are announced as a new Cisco SD-WAN edge platform which can drive many new features and delivers SD-WAN success.
 These new flexible edge platforms support SD-WAN and cloud networking use cases and there are three major platforms within the Catalyst 8000 family:

 The Cisco Catalyst 8500 is designed to replace the ASR 1001-HX / ASR 1002-HX and is positioned at the data center/colocation for extremely high performance.